khalid-hussain/shaheen/chap2.md

 "At least 50,000."

 "We have gained a hundred times more than that.
-Go and escort them across the "border.
-After a few years when their treasury will be replenished then we "will invite them here again.
+Go and escort them across the border.
+After a few years when their treasury will be replenished then we will invite them here again.
 Now my companions and I need to take some rest."

 Saying this Badr proceeded towards the fort.

-After this victory, the title "The Frontier Falcon" given by Santiago gradually became common to all.
+After this victory, the title _The Frontier Falcon_ given by Santiago gradually became common to all.
 Several fables of bravery became associated with this name.
 Superstitious Christians used to say that the Frontier Falcon was a supernatural human who has been spotted fighting simultaneously in the forest of the rebels, in the Christian dwelling that are several kilometers away and in the cities.
 His legend travelled from the Kingdom of Ferdinand and reached Granada.
-The Islamic scholars termed him a Ghazi.
+The Islamic scholars termed him a _Ghāzī_.
 Poets penned fictitious tales of love and romance with princesses of high pedigree.
 Intellectuals threw light on various aspects of his personality.